Sheila Hunter, Harpsichord & Clavichord Technician

 Are you looking for a piano teacher for yourself or for your child in the Winston-Salem area?
 Please contact Sheila for recommendations for a teacher in your area.

 If you are interested in learning to play other musical instruments, please contact Sheila.
 She will help you find the best teacher for you or your child.

-If you are interested in hammered dulcimer lessons, ukulele, bowed psaltery or guitar lessons, please contact Sheila Hunter at email@example.com.
+If you are interested in hammered dulcimer or Appalachian dulcimer lessons, ukulele, bowed psaltery or guitar lessons, please contact Sheila Hunter at email@example.com.
 She is currently taking beginning students in the Winston-Salem area.
 Sheila also does some minor hammered dulcimer repairs and restringing of any of the above-mentioned instruments, should you need to get your instrument in good condition before starting lessons.
 For more details regarding hammered dulcimer lessons, go to the upper left hand side of this page and click on "Hammered Dulcimer lessons in NC."
 Contact her for details if you are interested in learning the hammered dulcimer, ukulele, guitar or bowed psaltery.
-CURRENTLY, SHEILA IS TEACHING ALL LESSONS ONLINE USING FACETIME OR ZOOM, DUE TO THE COVID-19 PANDEMIC, UNTIL FURTHER NOTICE.
-This is a perfect opportunity to learn a new instrument without having to leave your home.
+Sheila also offers online lessons via FaceTime or Zoom for those who would like to learn a new instrument without having to leave your home.
 All you need is an iPad or laptop/desktop computer, and the ability to FaceTime or Zoom the lessons.
 A smartphone can also be used, but the screen may be too small for some students.

 Spurtles and cream cheese spreaders made by Sheila from antique Sitka spruce piano soundboards.

 Go to the link below for purchasing information.